Inspiring outdoor adventures for blind and partially sighted children

 Put wellies on and explore nature reserves all over the UK which give you access to many different types of flora and fauna.

-There are plenty of activities which you can take part in whilst you’re in the countryside, from organised rambles to rock pooling, horse-riding to sculpture trails.
-The Visit England website has lots of ideas for places to go and things to do and also highlights accessible activities.
+There are plenty of activities which you can take part in while you’re in the countryside, from organised rambles to rock pooling, horse-riding to sculpture trails.
+The Visit England website has lots of ideas for places to go and things to do, and also highlights accessible activities.
+You can even download their list of award-winning accessible businesses that offer fantastic tourist opportunities and experiences.

 The Soil Association has hundreds of organic farms willing to welcome you for an open day or visit.
-New farms are joining all the time, and they have members who can show you everything from walled vegetable gardens to remote hill farms and even a vineyard.
+New farms are joining all the time, and they have members who can show you around everything from walled vegetable gardens to remote hill farms and even vineyards.